sumer071200/Olympic-Athlete-Sports-Data-Analysis-Using-SQL/README.md

 This project provides in-depth data analysis of the Olympic Games using SQL.
 The dataset includes historical Olympic records, athlete details, medal distribution, and participation statistics.
 The SQL queries cover basic, intermediate, and advanced-level insights.

+## Dataset
+The dataset used for this project can be accessed from the following link: https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results

 ## 🗄️ Database Structure

 The database consists of the following tables: